xjmusic/xjmusic/README.md

 ## Release Java platform for deployment to AWS Elastic Beanstalk

-Release <version> (e.g. 0.5.12) as a zip file (e.g. target/xj-release-0.5.12.zip) containing the Procfile and shaded .JAR files required to run the application.
+Release as a zip file (e.g. target/xj-release-2016.12.05-UTC.00.37.07.zip) containing the Procfile and shaded .JAR files required to run the application.

-    cmd/release 0.5.12
+    cmd/release

+To skip the build and just repeat the packaging:

+    cmd/release-package

 ## Cleanup